DataDog/integrations-core/rabbitmq/README.md

 If you do set `vhosts`, the Agent sends this check and metric only for the vhosts you list.

 There are options for `queues` and `nodes` that work similarly.
 The Agent checks all queues and nodes by default, but you can provide lists or regexes to limit this.
-See the [example check configuration][5] for details.
+See the [rabbitmq.d/conf.yaml][5] for examples.

 Configuration Options: